mixxxdj/mixxx/README.md

 There should now be a `mixxx` executable in the current directory that you can run.
 Alternatively, can generate a package using `cpack`.

+*Note: Using Powershell may be problematic.
+If you are having trouble building the .sln from a Windows environment (i.e. cmake FindChromaprint) try opening CMD and launching the build script `.\tools\windows_buildenv.bat` from the command line.*

 More Information can be found on the [wiki]:

 - [Compiling on Linux]